BryanSchuetz/wedding/getting-here.md

 ---
 Traveling to Washington, DC?
 You’ve got options!
 Below you'll find options for trains, planes, and automobiles.
 Also have a look at the map where we've pinned all the primary locations you should be aware of.
 Hotels, church, reception, parking, metro, etc., it's all on the map.

+The **Ceremony** will be at Christ Church, Georgetown at **31st and O Streets, NW Washington, D.C.** Ceremony parking **may** be available at a public (cash) lot at the corner of O Street and Wisconsin Avenue—otherwise, allow plenty of time to find on-street parking.

+The **Reception** will be at the Metropolitan Club at **1700 H St. NW, Washington, D.C.
+20036.** Free valet parking will be available at the club for the reception.

 <iframe width='100%' height='500px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/dai.m87795np/attribution,zoompan.html?access_token=pk.eyJ1IjoiZGFpIiwiYSI6IkZsZ0hqcDAifQ.xT3JeLA3cXqgN3HBwoxgAA'></iframe>

 <h2><img class="emoji-icon" src="/assets/images/89.png" alt="plane">Plane</h2>